Create Beam Sections

 Create Standard Sections

-Standard sections are predefined shapes with dimensions like Channel, Hat, I, or L sections.
+Standard sections are predefined shapes from a database with dimensions like Channel, Hat, I, or L sections.
 Most of them are directly available in the solver.
 Section properties are evaluated using a closed form solution.

 2. Change the section type to the desired shape.